AzureAD/passport-azure-ad/README.md

   This can be a string or an array of strings.
 See `validateIssuer` for the situation that requires `issuer`.

+* `jweKeyStore`  (Conditional)

+  This option is required if you want to accept and decrypt id_token in JWE Compact Serialization format.
+See section 5.1.1.4 for more details.

 * `scope`  (Optional)

   List of scope values besides `openid` indicating the required scope of the access token for accessing the requested resource.
 For example, ['email', 'profile'].
 If you need refresh_token for v2 endpoint, then you have to include the 'offline_access' scope.